We are transitioning to a 15-minute electricity market

-Starting October 1, 2025, the electricity market across the EU will begin pricing electricity in 15-minute intervals.
-For customers of Vaasan Sähkö, quarter-hour pricing will show on the contracts no earlier than November 1.
-This change only affects customers whose pricing is based on the electricity exchange (spot pricing).
-On this page, we have compiled answers to frequently asked questions on the topic.
+For customers of Vaasan Sähkö, quarter-hour pricing is applied to the contracts no earlier than November 1.
+This change only affects customers whose electricity contract’s pricing is based on the electricity exchange (spot pricing).
+For those contracts the terms are updated from November 1.

 Summary of the change